Talha-Ijaz-Qureshi/personalsite/README.md

 # Welcome to My Playground.
-I'm tal and this is my personal website, here you'll find information about myself and my aspirations.
+I'm tal and this is my personal website, here you'll find information about me and my aspirations.